Eloazy/SakuraBot/README.md

 ## update security

-> ![WARNING]
+> [!WARNING]
-> while sakura is in updates NOTE that the security bypass will be enabled, you can see this using the `/help` command
+> While sakura is in updates NOTE that the security bypass will be enabled, you can see this using the `/help` command

 the bypass disables commands from staff level to higher that could create ban problems until the update is finished and the system is verified, thus minimizing problems